Larry Bird

-Bird entered the NBA for the 1979–1980 season, where he made an immediate impact, starting at power forward and leading the Celtics to a 32-win improvement over the previous season before being eliminated from the playoffs in the Conference Finals.
-He played for the Celtics during his entire professional career (13 seasons), leading them to five NBA finals appearances and three NBA championships.
-He played most of his career with forward Kevin McHale and center Robert Parish, considered by some to be the greatest front court in NBA history.
+Bird entered the NBA for the 1979–80 season, where he made an immediate impact, starting at power forward and leading the Celtics to a 32-win improvement over the previous season before being eliminated from the playoffs in the conference finals.
+Bird played for the Celtics during his entire professional career (13 seasons), leading them to five NBA Finals appearances and three NBA championships.
+Bird played most of his career with forward Kevin McHale and center Robert Parish, considered by some to be the greatest front court in NBA history.
 Bird was a 12-time NBA All-Star, won two NBA Finals MVP awards and received the NBA Most Valuable Player Award three consecutive times (1984–1986), making him the only forward in league history to do so.
 Bird was also a member of the gold medal-winning 1992 U.S. Olympic basketball team, known as the "Dream Team".
-He was inducted into the Naismith Memorial Basketball Hall of Fame twice as a player—first in 1998 as an individual, and again in 2010 as a member of the "Dream Team".
-He was voted onto the NBA's 50 Greatest Players in NBA History list in 1996, and consequently the 75th Anniversary Team list in 2021.
+He was inducted into the Naismith Memorial Basketball Hall of Fame twice as a player—first in 1998 as an individual, and again in 2010 as a member of the "Dream Team."
+Bird was voted onto the NBA's 50 Greatest Players in NBA History list in 1996, and subsequently the 75th Anniversary Team list in 2021.
+A versatile player at both forward positions, Bird could play both inside and outside, being one of the first players in the league to take advantage of the newly adopted three-point line.
+He was rated the greatest NBA small forward of all time by Fox Sports in 2016.

-A versatile player at both forward positions, he could play both inside and outside, being one of the first players in the league to take advantage of the newly adopted three-point line.
-Bird was rated the greatest NBA small forward of all time by Fox Sports in 2016.
 After retiring as a player, Bird served as head coach of the Indiana Pacers from 1997 to 2000.
-He was named NBA Coach of the Year for the 1997–1998 season and later led the Pacers to a berth in the 2000 NBA Finals.
+He was named NBA Coach of the Year for the 1997–98 season and later led the Pacers to a berth in the 2000 NBA Finals.
 In 2003, Bird was named president of basketball operations for the Pacers, holding the position until retiring in 2012.
 He was named NBA Executive of the Year for the 2012 season.
 Bird returned to the Pacers as president of basketball operations in 2013, and remained in that role until 2017.
+Bird continued with the Pacers as an advisor until July 2022, then after nearly a year's break returned to the organization in the role of consultant.